angiecho/lab1a/README.md

 * and push the file to the BitBucket repository.

 Once you have completed these steps, proceed to Part B (http://github.com/EECE-210/lab1b) of this lab activity.

+1. To include a JAR file to the list of libraries Eclipse uses for a project, use the `Project > Properties` menu in Eclipse.
+Select `Build Path` and then select the `Libraries` tab.
+Then `Add External JARs`.
+Locate the appropriate JAR file and include it in the list of libraries.
+2. To add the Javadoc documentation, after you have add the JAR as a library, you will see a drop-down list in the `Libraries` tab of the `Build Path` menu for the library that you have just added.
+(This is indicated by the triangle at the left of the library name.
+Click on the triangle.)
+You will then see an item named `Javadoc location`. `Edit` this option and choose `Javadoc URL`.
+Browse to the path `lab1a/fibonacci/docs/` and select the folder.
+Click `Validate` and you should get a message that says that the location is likely valid.
+Select `OK` and confirm all choices.